 - Complete Atlas checklist with at least one coded species

-- Complete Atlas checklist with at least one Confirmed species
+- Complete checklist with at least one confirmed species from a priority block

-- Complete Atlas checklist with at least one Confirmed priority species (MD-DC only)
+- Complete checklist with at least one confirmed grassland species (NY and ME only)

-- Complete Atlas checklist in a block with <20 hours of diurnal effort
+- Complete checklist of 5+ minutes for a priority block with <20 hours of diurnal effort

-- Complete Atlas checklist in a block with no visits
+- Complete checklist of 5+ minutes for a priority block with no visits

 An overall state champion will be selected based on a point system.
 The ranking of each state in three categories that are comparable across atlases in various stages of data collection will be used to award points.
 The top placing state in each category receives 23 points, second place 13 pts, and third place 7 pts.
 The state with the most points wins.
 The odd point values are chosen to help prevent ties.
 The number of checklists in each category will be standardized before determining rank.
 The categories and standardization adjustments are: